-In 2018 we will be spearheading a major capital project to transform the Hall.
-Building work is set to begin in June 2018 for a grand reopening in 2020.
+In June 2018 we began a major capital project to transform the Hall and in 2021 we will be eagerly anticipating a grand reopening.
 So far over £40 million has been raised, however, we still need help to achieve our ambitious plans which will turn our iconic building into something that we can all be proud of.

 To encourage people to support the appeal, we have created CHIME, a concept which celebrates the power of music to connect and unify.
 Everyone who donates over £20,000 to the transformation will be invited to join our exclusive CHIME Circle.
 Through CHIME we aim to raise £1 million bringing us much closer to our goal – a world-class concert hall fit for another 150 years to come.

 We invite you to join our CHIME Circle, as your support is crucial to the successful transformation of the Hall.

 We are thrilled to be part of the CHIME Circle and to be so involved in the transformation project.
 We have enjoyed going to Colston Hall for many years and the transformation will make it a concert hall that the city can be proud of